bakdata/fluent-kafka-streams-tests/README.md

 }
 ```

-There is also an API to consume a records key or value in order to embed another assertion framework into our API.
+There is also an API to consume a record's key or value in order to embed another assertion framework into our API.

 ```java
 @Test